March 14, 2014

 Lean hogs, lower

 Cash fed cattle.
-On Thursday USDA reported negotiated cash trade was at a standstill in all feeding regions.
+On Thursday USDA reported negotiated cash trade was mostly inactive in all feeding regions.

 USDA's afternoon reports showed Thursday's weighted-average:

 * National base price up 59 cents at $111.43.